Lamet people: Geographic Distribution

 There are approximately 22,000 Lamet in the Louang Namtha Province, Oudomxai and Bokeo Provinces of Laos.
 There are also approximately 100 Lamet in Thailand in the Chiang Rai and Lampang Provinces.
 There are also 90 Lamet in the United States and 30 in France.
 In Laos, the Lamet are a hill tribe.

 Origin

-The Lamet claim to be an indigenous population to northwestern Laos.
+The Lamet claim to be an indigenous population of northwestern Laos.
 They are a Palaungic ethnic group.

 Language

 The Lamet speak an Austroasiatic language related to Palaung and Wa.
 Most adult males also speak Tai Yuan.

 Economy

 The Lamet practice slash-and-burn agriculture, as well as hunting, gathering and fishing.
 The Lamet trade with the Lao and Thai to obtain their necessaries.
 Some Lamet also work for wages.